Security7/Step_Function_Stopwatch/README.md

-# CloudFlare To SumoLogic
+# Step Function Stopwatch

-This repository grabs the logs from CloudFlare groups them and converts the time format for Sumo Logic to ingest.
+This repository is used in conjunction with a step function to monitor how much time elapsed, since a Step Function can work only for one year.

 # More about us